MarijaBorisov/ngsi-tools/README.md

 ## Install

-NGSI Connector API can be installed from two sources, one of them is this repository and the other is Docker Hub which can be found on
+NGSIBulkUpdater can be installed from two sources, one of them is this repository and the other is Docker Hub which can be found on
 [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.

 #### Docker Hub
   1. Make sure you have Docker and Docker-Compose installed on your server/machine, more info about this can be found on the following [Documentation](https://docs.docker.com/docker-for-windows/install/)
   2. Go to Waste4think official [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.
-  3. Example of running NGSI Connector API from Docker Hub would be:
+  3. Example of running NGSIBulkUpdater from Docker Hub would be:
     * **`docker run -p port_map:3002 --name <container-name> waste4think/ngsi-connector`**
   6. This method of running the connector will start with a default configuration, meaning it expects Fiware Orion to be running locally on port 1026.
 In order to avoid this and add your configuration, Docker volumes mapping must be used.
 More info in official [Volume](https://docs.docker.com/storage/volumes/) documentation.
-  7. Example of running NGSI Connector API from Docker Hub using volumes would be:
+  7. Example of running NGSIBulkUpdater from Docker Hub using volumes would be:
     * **`docker run -p port_map:3002 -v config.js:/opt/nconnector/config.js --name <container-name> waste4think/ngsi-connector`**
   8. In config.js you have some vital configuration settings, but most important Fiware Orion instance URL, more information on about this can be found in the [Configuration]() section.
-  9. After these steps you can start using NGSI Connector API, more info about the use of API can be found in the [Usage](#usage) section.
+  9. After these steps you can start using NGSIBulkUpdater, more info about the use of API can be found in the [Usage](#usage) section.
     * **`important`** Fiware Orion default instance is secured by Fiware Pep-Proxy and it will require a token in order to start testing.
 Change header setting in config.js from 3 to 2 in order to test with a local instance of Fiware Orion.

 #### Git Lab